Private Prosecutions

 Those who provide material for the CPS are entitled to confidentiality in respect of such material, as it is not in the public domain: Taylor and Another v Director of the Serious Fraud Office and Others [1999] 2 AC 177.

-Although the general rule is that the CPS should make disclosure whenever it is in the interests of justice to do so, it is unlikely to be in the interests of justice for the CPS to disclose case material to a potential private prosecutor if that material has been reviewed and is not in itself considered to be sufficient to pass the evidential stage of the Full Code Test.
+It is unlikely to be in the interests of justice for the CPS to disclose case material to a potential private prosecutor if that material has been reviewed and is not in itself considered to be sufficient to pass the evidential stage of the Full Code Test.
 A possible exception to this is if the private prosecutor has separate evidence which, taken with that held by the CPS, may constitute sufficient evidence to provide a realistic prospect of conviction.
-However the CPS should consider the principles set out in the Disclosure Manual and the legal guidance on Disclosure of Material to Third Parties when considering voluntary disclosure of documents and information held by the CPS, in particular, the names and addresses of witnesses.
+However the CPS should consider the principles set out in the prosecution guidance on Disclosure of Material to Third Parties when considering voluntary disclosure of documents and information held by the CPS, in particular, personal and sensitive data.

-Any voluntary disclosure should be even handed between the parties and therefore any documents supplied to the private prosecutor at his or her request should also be supplied to the defendant and vice versa.
+Any voluntary disclosure should be even-handed between the parties and therefore any documents supplied to the private prosecutor at their request should also be supplied to the defendant and vice versa.

 Summonses for material held by the CPS

-Once there has been an allocation or transfer, the Crown Court may grant a private prosecutor a witness summons to secure the production of relevant material from the police in order that the private prosecutor should be able to comply with his disclosure obligation to the defence: R v Pawsey [1989] Crim LR 152.
+Once there has been an allocation or transfer, the Crown Court may grant a private prosecutor a witness summons to secure the production of relevant material from the police (or the CPS) in order that the private prosecutor should be able to comply with their disclosure obligations: R v Pawsey [1989] Crim LR 152.

 Prosecutor's Duty to Disclose Unused Material